Sukhoi Su-17: Su-17UM (S-52UM)

-Initial trainer version with the same avionics suite as the Su-17M.
+The initial trainer version with the same avionics suite as the Su-17M.
 The export version was designated Su-22UM3 with R-29 engine, and Su-22UM3K with the AL-21 engine.
-Manufactured from 1978 to 1982.
+It was manufactured from 1978 to 1982.

 Su-17UM3 (S-52UM3, "Fitter-G")

-Revised trainer with the same avionics suite as the Su-17M3.
+This was a revised trainer with the same avionics suite as the Su-17M3.
 The Su-17UM3 first flew on 21 September 1978 with Yu.
 A. Yegorov at the controls.
 The export version was designated Su-22UM3 with R-29 engine, and Su-22UM3K with the AL-21 engine.
 It was manufactured between 1978 and 1982.

 Su-17M4 (S-54, "Fitter-K")

-Final production version with considerably upgraded avionics, including RSDN navigation (similar to LORAN), beacon navigation, inertial navigation, radio compass, and SPO-15LE radar warning receiver.
+This was the final production version, with upgraded avionics, including RSDN navigation (similar to LORAN), beacon navigation, inertial navigation, radio compass, and SPO-15LE radar warning receiver.
 It featured additional fuselage inlets (including a ram-air inlet at the base of the fin) to improve engine cooling airflow, and a fixed air intake shock cone.
-Many aircraft were equipped for the use of TV-guided missiles and BA-58 Vjuga pod for anti-radiation missiles.
+Many aircraft were equipped for the use of video-guided missiles and BA-58 Vjuga pod for anti-radiation missiles.
 The Su-17M4 was equipped with the AL-21F-3 engine, and its export version was designated Su-22M4 (factory S-54K).
 The Su-17M4 first flew on 19 June 1980 with Yu.
 A. Yegorov at the controls.
 The Su-17M4 was manufactured from 1981 to 1988, and the Su-22M4 from 1983 to 1990.

-The Su-17M4 differed from the Su-17M3 in the removal of the inlet cone control system, which restricted the maximum allowable flight speed to Mach 1.75.
+GMRThe Su-17M4 differed from the Su-17M3 in the removal of the inlet cone control system, which restricted the maximum allowable flight speed to Mach 1.75.
 The inlet cone housed the more powerful Klyon-54 laser rangefinder.
-The avionics again differed significantly from the Su-17M4's predecessors - a new A-312 Radikal NP close- and A-720 Skip-2 long-range navigation systems, an ARK-22 radio compass, an MRP-66 radio beacon receiver, an RV-21 Impuls (A-035) radio altimeter, and the DISS-7 Doppler velocity sensor, air signal systems, the IKV-8 inertial attitude indicator inherited from the Su-17M2.
+The avionics differed significantly from its predecessors - a new A-312 Radikal NP close- and A-720 Skip-2 long-range navigation systems, an ARK-22 radio compass, an MRP-66 radio beacon receiver, an RV-21 Impuls (A-035) radio altimeter, and the DISS-7 Doppler velocity sensor, air signal systems, the IKV-8 inertial attitude indicator inherited from the Su-17M2.
 The Vyuga target designator pod could be carried in a BA-58 pod under the fuselage, which would enable the use of the Kh-27PS and Kh-58U or E missiles.
 Some Su-17M4s were fitted with the IT-23M indicator, which would transmit video from the Tubus-2 seeker on the Kh-29T missile to facilitate target acquisition.

 Su-17M5 (S-56)

-Proposed upgraded variant with a new fixed wing based on the swing wing at 45 degrees sweep, new avionics, and an AL-31F turbofan.
-Not built.
+This was a proposed upgraded variant with a new fixed wing based on the swing wing at 45 degrees sweep, new avionics, and an AL-31F turbofan.
+It was not built.

 Su-20

-The initial export version of the Su-17M (S-32MK).
+This was the initial export version of the Su-17M (S-32MK).

 Su-22M5

-A Russian-French upgrade package offered for existing aircraft with modernized cockpit, HOTAS, improved avionic systems, and laser rangefinder replaced by Phazotron/Thomson-CSF radar.
+This was a Russian-French upgrade package offered for existing aircraft with modernized cockpit, HOTAS, improved avionic systems, and laser rangefinder replaced by Phazotron/Thomson-CSF radar.